 In June 2011, TMCL issued \$400,000 aggregate principal amount of Series 2011-1 Fixed Rate Asset Backed Notes (the "2011-1 Bonds") to qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act") and to non-U.S. persons in accordance with Regulation S promulgated under the Securities Act.
 The \$400,000 in 2011-1 Bonds represent fully amortizing notes payable on a straight-line basis over a scheduled payment term of 10 years, but not to exceed a maximum payment term of 15 years.
-Based on the outstanding principal amount at June 30, 2011 and under the 10-year amortization schedule, \$40,000 in 2011-1 Bond principal will amortize per year.
+Based on the outstanding principal amount at September 30, 2011 and under the 10-year amortization schedule, \$40,000 in 2011-1 Bond principal will amortize per year.
 Under the terms of the 2011-1 Bonds, both principal and interest incurred are payable monthly.
 TMCL is not permitted to make voluntary prepayments of all, or a portion of, the principal balance of the 2011-1 Bonds prior to the payment date occurring in June 2013.
 The interest rate for the outstanding principal balance of the 2011-1 Bonds is fixed at 4.70% per annum.
 The final target payment date and legal final payment date are June 15, 2021 and June 15, 2026, respectively.

 The Company's primary ongoing container financing requirements are funded by revolving notes issued by TMCL (the "Secured Debt Facility").
 On March 15, 2011, TMCL exercised an option to increase the maximum available commitment under the Secured Debt Facility from \$750,000 to \$850,000.
-The additional amount available for borrowing under the Secured Debt Facility, as limited by the Company's borrowing base, was \$20,344 as of June 30, 2011.
+The additional amount available for borrowing under the Secured Debt Facility, as limited by the Company's borrowing base, was \$0 as of September 30, 2011.
 The Secured Debt Facility provides for payments of interest only during the period from its inception until its Conversion Date (as defined in the Indenture governing the 2005-1 Bonds and the Secured Debt Facility) (currently set at June 29, 2012), with a provision for the Secured Debt Facility to amortize over a 10-year period, but not to exceed the maximum term of a 15-year period, beginning on the Conversion Date.
 The interest rate on the Secured Debt Facility, payable monthly in arrears, is LIBOR plus 2.75% during the revolving period prior to the Conversion Date.
-There is also a commitment fee on the unused portion of the Secured Debt Facility, payable in arrears, of 0.75% if total borrowings under the Secured Debt Facility is not refinanced or renewed prior to the Conversion Date, the interest rate would increase based on pre-agreed terms during the 10 or 15 year amortization period that follows.
+There is also a commitment fee on the unused portion of the Secured Debt Facility, payable in arrears, of 0.75% if total borrowings under the Secured Debt Facility equal 50% or more of the total commitment or 1.00% if total borrowings are less than 50% of the total commitment.
+If the Secured Debt Facility is not refinanced or renewed prior to the Conversion Date, the interest rate would increase based on pre-agreed terms during the 10 or 15 year amortization period that follows.